wee-slack/wee-slack/docs/Options.md

 **Default:** `lightcyan`

 **Description:** Color to use for the [thread: XXX] suffix on messages that have threads attached to them.
+The special value "multiple" can be used to use a different color for each thread.

 ### colorize_private_chats